spiral/docs/filters/composite.md

 # Composite Filters
-The component provide the ability to create nested filters and nested array of filters.
-To demonstrate the composition we will use sample filter:
+The component provides the ability to create nested filters and a nested array of filters.
+To demonstrate the composition, we will use a sample filter:

 ```php
 class AddressFilter extends Filter